MrBenjoo/CarApp/README.md

-# CarApp
+# SweCar
-CarApp is an Android application which shows vehicle information
+SweCar is an Android application that shows information about vehicles registered in Sweden.